zoiteki/shiren-1/content/dungeons/table-mountain.md

 attack than other enemies.
 It will burn up any items thrown at it, making them ineffective, and if hit with an explosion, it will multiply.

-Somewhat dangerous, but staves are effective against it, if you got a Skeleton Mage Staff earlier, this is a good target if you are struggling against it.
+Somewhat dangerous, but staves are effective against it.
+If you got a Skeleton Mage Staff earlier, this is a good target if you are struggling against it.

 ![kigni tribe](../images/monsters/kigni_tribe_1.png)